n8acl/dapnet_paging_gateway/README.md

 # DAPNET Paging Gateway

-**NOTE**: I have set this as a public archive as I no longer maintain the project.
-I am no longer running a PBX and do not plan on further developing this project.
-If that changes in the future, I will un-archive it.
-Please feel free to fork this and use it as a basis for your own projects.
+**NOTE**: I have unarchived this to fix somethings in the scripts.
+While I still am not running a PBX, I can fix the Python scripts and need to include the SQL script.
+Updates soon.

 ---